Tadon/YP-2.0/README.md

 # YP-2.0

-Better Scraper
-Simple Yellow Pages scraper I built for fun built by Mark Klocek @ 2023
+Simple Yellow Pages scraper I built to improve on my first project for fun built by Mark Klocek @ 2023